jamiepratt/hyperlith/README.md

 - **Operationally Simple** - handles all operational tasks in process.
 - **Sovereign** - can be deployed on any VPS provider.

+## F.A.Q

+**Q:** Why do I get 403 when running the examples locally in Chrome or Safari?
+**A:** The session and csrf cookies use `Secure` this means that these cookies won't be set on localhost when using chrome or safari (as they require HTTPS) .
+If you want to use Chrome or Safari for local development you can run `caddy run` to start a local https proxy on https://localhost:3030.
+The local `caddyfile` can be [found here](https://github.com/andersmurphy/hyperlith/blob/master/Caddyfile).
+The goal is for development to be a close to production as possible, and Hyperlith is designed to be run behind a reverse proxy.

 ## Rational (more like a collection of opinions)

 #### Why large/fat/main morphs (immediate mode)?